Porting apps from the BlackBerry PlayBook

 You should no longer use the Screen library to set the SCREEN_PROPERTY_ROTATION value, as the navigator will set this automatically when it posts its window.

 Graphics and windowing

-The GLview library makes it easier to develop applications that use OpenGL ES 1.1 or 2.0.
+The GLview library makes it easier to develop apps that use OpenGL ES 1.1 or 2.0.
 It helps you manage all the things you need to do to get OpenGL ES running.
 The GLview library provides an efficient and simplified execution loop that you can use to eliminate low-level EGL and Navigator set up code by registering callbacks for initialization, orientation change handling, display rendering, and buffer swap events.

 Retrieving screen height and width

 To retrieve the height and width of the screen on devices that run BlackBerry 10, your application should query the HEIGHT and WIDTH environment variables.
 You should no longer use the Screen API to get this information.

 You can use the following code sample to retrieve the height and width of the screen:

 int screen_resolution; screen_resolution = atoi(getenv("WIDTH")); //get width screen_resolution = atoi(getenv("HEIGHT")); //get height